Is Sex Binary if Sexual Reproduction Is Binary?

 Janet Shibley Hyde, et al. The Future of Sex and Gender in Psychology: Five Challenges to the Gender Binary

-33. It is a common assumption that parts of the male and female brain have evolved to focus on different things: that men seek sex, competition, and status, and women seek protection and security, to be social and caretaking … [T]here has been an intensive search for measurable biological differences in men’s and women’s brains.
+31. It is a common assumption that parts of the male and female brain have evolved to focus on different things … [T]here has been an intensive search for measurable biological differences in men’s and women’s brains.
 The results…are negligible…

 Agustin Fuentes.
 Busting Myths About Sex and Gender

-Although many studies have reported differences between women and men in brain structure, these differences are not sexually dimorphic; rather, there is considerable overlap between the distributions of women and men … [M]ost brains are gender/sex mosaics.
+Although many studies have reported differences between women and men in brain structure, these differences are not sexually dimorphic … [M]ost brains are gender/sex mosaics.

 Janet Shibley Hyde, et al. The Future of Sex and Gender in Psychology: Five Challenges to the Gender Binary